thomassuedbroecker/cloud-native-starter/workshop/06-java-development.md

 ```
 ## 5.2 Service

-After the definition of the **pod** we need to define how to access the Pod, therefor we use a **service** in Kubernetes.
+After the definition of the **Pod** we need to define how to access the Pod, therefor we use a **service** in Kubernetes.
 For more details we use the [Kubernetes documentation](https://kubernetes.io/docs/concepts/services-networking/service/) for service.

 > A Kubernetes Service is an abstraction which defines a logical set of Pods and a policy by which to access them - sometimes called a micro-service.
 The set of Pods targeted by a Service is (usually) determined by a Label Selector.